Cherreads

 "I hate myself..."

-I looked toward the source of the voice and saw an old man shouting my name angrily:
+I turned toward the source of the sound, and saw the old man who lives next to me shouting angrily:

-"Sorry, uncle, my head was hurting… what do you want from me?"
+"Sorry, uncle, my head was hurting me severely... what do you want from me?"

 "I want you to buy me some bread."